lmeunier/django-package-project-skel/README.md

 django-package-project-skel
 ===========================

-A Django skeleton project to ease packaging with distribute.
+A Django project template to ease packaging with distribute.

 Features
 --------